Classical benchmarking for microwave quantum illumination: Concluding remarks

 \section{Concluding remarks}

-The aim of this work is to outline what ought to be considered the true classical benchmark for microwave QI.
+The aim of this work is to outline a true classical benchmark for microwave QI.
 Current experimental abilities (also limitations) mean that the only way to generate an `optimal' classical state in the microwave regime is also one which ultimately renders the source `sub-optimal' compared to traditional notions of the term, though these are based on optical applications where the impeding issues do not exist.

 As of yet, the only readily available technique for generating microwave coherent states for room temperature applications (for the purposes of QI benchmarking) requires the use of amplifiers to enable detection of a transmitted signal from low-temperature source environment to the target region.
 This paper outlines the practical protocol for microwave QI using coherent states, and computes the appropriate performance metrics, which may be used for comparisons, in terms of the total noise added due to the necessary use of amplifiers in the protocol.
 A new bound on the error probability for classical benchmarking in the microwave is given, alongside closed formulae for the ROCs using both the QRE for optimal performances and with homodyne detection, showing the inherent sub-optimality of such a procedure.